- Facility Buyout: Yes

 - Number of Private Rooms: 2

-The Pitot House Museum has been meticulously restored to showcase its stucco-covered, brick-between-post construction and double-pitched hipped roof.
+The Pitot House Museum has been meticulously restored to showcase its brick-between-post construction covered by white plaster and Caribbean double-pitched roof.